bmeviauac01/datadriven/docs/en/homework/ef/index.md

     The image does not need to show the exact same source code that you submit; there can be some minor changes here and there.
 That is, if the tests run successfully and you create the screenshot, then later you make some **minor** change to the source, there is no need for you to update the screenshot.

-## Exercise 2: Repository implementation using Entity Framework (2 points)
+## Exercise 2 optional: Repository implementation using Entity Framework (0 points)

 !!! note ""
     In the evaluation, you will see the text “imsc” in the exercise title; this is meant for the Hungarian students.
 Please ignore that.